ikramhasib007/to-do-board-solution/readme.md

 # Ikram Ud Daula

 ## API Engine
+- Make sure you have installed PostgreSQL in your machine at `5432` port
+- Before starting API Engine, you need to create an env file at `config/` location named `dev.env` for development server, `test.env` for test. sample file are given in desired location.
+- I used [pnpm](https://pnpm.io/) instead of `npm`

 ```
 cd api-engine && pnpm install
 pnpm migrate
 ```
-- Make sure you have installed PostgreSQL in your machine at `5432` port
-- Before starting API Engine, you need to create an env file at `config/` location named `dev.env` for development server, `test.env` for test. sample file are given in desired location.
-- I used [pnpm](https://pnpm.io/) instead of `npm`

 Sample
-- `config/dev.env`
+- `config/dev.env` or `config/prod.env` for production
 ```
 HTTP_PORT=5001
 DATABASE_URL="postgresql://postgres:1234@localhost:5432/todo?schema=public"